TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 MP\_disableTypolinkClosestMPvalue
 ---------------------------------

-..  confval:: MP_disableTypolinkClosestMPvalue
+.. container:: table-row

-    :name: config-MP-disableTypolinkClosestMPvalue
+   Property
+         MP\_disableTypolinkClosestMPvalue

+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Description
-    If set, the :ref:`typolink` function will not try to find the closest MP value for the id.
+         If set, the typolink function will not try to find the closest MP value for the id.

 ..  index:: config; MP_mapRootPoints
 ..  _setup-config-mp-maprootpoints: